Uniqueness in Haken's Theorem: Appendages and inherited alignments

-The term is meant to convey that, after perhaps some iterations in the algorithm, the two weak solutions may become indistinguishable, even before they each become full $T$-reducing systems.
+Section \ref{sect:weakreduce} described an algorithm which proceeds by well-defined iteration from a weak alignment of $T$ with a disk/sphere set $E$ into a full alignment, at each step increasing the number of disjoint weakly reducing disks.
+We picture those disks originally corresponding to outermost leaves moved via handleslides to make way for new disks corresponding to outermost leaves of the branch structure.
+Suppose $E'$ is a disk/sphere set contained in the weakly aligned $E$ and $E'$ is itself weakly aligned.
+In this section we show that the algorithm applied to $E'$ gives an alignment of $E'$ that is congruent to the alignment of $E'$ inherited from the alignment of $E$.

-An important example of convergent weak solutions begins with this easy corollary of Theorem \ref{thm:main}:
+We begin with this easy corollary of our inductive assumption:

-\begin{cor} With hypotheses as in Theorem \ref{thm:main}, suppose that $\mathcal{D} \subset M$ is a collection of $\bdd$-reducing disks for $T$ that is disjoint from the two systems $ E_i$.
-Then the sequence of eyeglass twists and bubble moves creating the congruence may be taken to be disjoint from $\mathcal{D}$. \end{cor}
+\begin{cor} Let $E_0, E_1$ be properly isotopic disk/sphere sets in $M$ that are congruently aligned with $T$.
+Suppose that a disk $(D, \bdd D) \subset (M, \bdd M)$ is disjoint from $E_0$ and $E_1$ and is also aligned with $T$.
+Then $E_0$ and $E_1$ are congruent using only eyeglass twists and bubble moves that are disjoint from $D$. \end{cor}